LabKey/labkey-api-js/README.md

 ./gradlew deployApp
 ```

-Once, the build is complete you can startup the server and the code for the APIs will be supplied from this package.
+Once the build is complete, you can start the server and the code for the APIs will be supplied from this package.
 This can be verified
 by checking the browser console.
 You should see:

 ```